-At Foster Wallace, our goal is to take the burden of fighting for compensation away from our clients, allowing them to focus on healing without sacrificing their right to recovery.
-Our attorneys Michael Foster and Brian Wallace listen to your story to understand what is most important to you, then walk you through our next steps to secure you what you need to move on.
-We look out for your interests at every turn, answering your questions and dealing with insurers and medical bill collectors on your behalf—and we only collect payment for our services after we have secured compensation for your losses.
-Contact us today to set up your free initial consultation with a member of our experienced legal team.
+At Foster Wallace, our goal is to take the burden of fighting for compensation away from our clients, allowing them to focus on healing without sacrificing their right to financial recovery.
+Attorneys Michael Foster and Brian Wallace listen to your story to understand what is most important to you, then walk you through the next steps to secure you what you need to move on.

-Our attorneys handle a variety of vehicle crash cases, including:
+Our Motor Vehicle Accident Lawyers handle a variety of vehicle crash cases, including:

 - Car Accidents.
 A minor car crash can result in temporary injuries such as cuts and bruises, whiplash, or back pain, while a high-speed collision can leave passengers with broken bones, burns and scarring, or internal injuries.
-Head injuries are particularly dangerous to victims and can cause a wide range of injuries from concussions to severe traumatic brain injury (TBI) that causes cognitive or behavioral changes.
+Traumatic brain injury (TBI) can cause cognitive or behavioral changes.

 - Truck Accidents.
 Truck accidents remain a common cause of serious injuries to people in passenger cars.
 While these crashes may occur for various reasons, the most common include trucker drug and alcohol use, reckless driving, improperly secured cargo, faulty parts, and improper vehicle maintenance.